 It is not necessary for the prosecution to prove that the defendant did all of these things.
 Being able to prove only one of these three things is enough to convict the defendant of assault.

 For example, if you are in a bar and begin arguing with another patron and threaten to hit them while advancing with a raised fist, that would likely qualify as assault under Arizona assault laws, whether or not you actually hit them.
-Shoving someone during a heated moment may also be considered assault, though shoving them may not actually injure them.
+In some instances, simply shoving someone during a heated moment provides grounds for assault, even though shoving them may not actually injure them.

 The law is very slippery and malleable in this area, which is why it’s important to hire an experienced attorney who has argued violent crimes in front of a judge before.

-Though all forms of simple assault are misdemeanors and do not have very heavy penalties, if you have been charged with assault in the last two years, you will be sentenced for the next highest class of offense.
-Therefore, if you are convicted of class 3 assault but were convicted on the same charges 18 months before, you will be sentenced for a class 2 assault.
+All forms of simple assault are considered misdemeanors and do not have very heavy penalties.
+But, if you have been charged with assault in the last two years, you will be sentenced for the next highest class of offense.
+So, if you are convicted of Class 3 Assault but were convicted on the same charges 18 months before, you are now sentenced for a Class 2 Assault.

 Arizona Assault Classes

-The classes of assault are differentiated by the severity of the incident.
+The state of Arizona differentiates the classes of assault by the severity of the incident.
 The categories for simple misdemeanor assault in Arizona are as follows:

 - Class 1 Assault: This is the most serious misdemeanor charge.
 It requires proof that you intentionally, recklessly, or knowingly caused physical injury.
-Therefore you will likely not be charged with this class of assault for simple threats.
+Therefore, Class 1 Assaults don’t typically come forth for simple threats.
 The maximum potential jail time is six months, with a fine of no more than $2500.

 - Class 2 Assault: This form of assault requires proof that you intentionally placed another person in reasonable apprehension of imminent physical injury.
 The maximum potential jail time is four months and a fine of no more than $750.

 - Class 3 Assault: This is the least serious assault charge.
-The prosecution is only required to prove that you touched another person with an intent to injure or insult, or provoke the other person.
-No actual injury is required.
+Arizona only requires the prosecution to prove that you touched another person with an intent to injure or insult, or provoke the other person.
+The alleged victim does not have to be injured, necessarily.
 The maximum potential jail time is 30 days with a fine of no more than $500.

 Battery (Aggravated Assault) in Arizona

 The main difference between assault and battery is the seriousness of the punishment.
-Battery is known as aggravated assault in Arizona.
-It can be charged as a Class 2 to Class 5 felony.
+Arizona recognizes the term “battery” as being synonymous with aggravated assault.
+It carries the charges of Class 2 to Class 5 felonies.
 If you are convicted of aggravated assault as a dangerous offense, you will go to prison, even if it is your first offense.
 There are many different kinds of aggravated assault, and many of them are very serious.
 Assault with a Deadly Weapon, for instance, is a class 3 felony, as is Assault with a Dangerous Instrument, and Assault that causes physical injury.
+Arizona penalties for felonies are much harsher than those for misdemeanors.

-There are also several less serious forms of aggravated assault, though if you are convicted of a more serious charge, even if you have no prior legal trouble, there will be a mandatory prison sentence of five years with no chance of parole.
+Less severe forms of aggravated assault or battery exist.
+However, if the state finds you guilty of a more serious charge, even with no prior legal trouble, Arizona imposes a mandatory minimum prison sentence of 5 years, with no chance of parole.

-Aggravated assault is charged when the defendant commits an assault in the following manner:
+Charges increase to aggravated assault when the defendant commits an assault in the following manner:

 - Causes serious physical injury or substantial disfigurement to another person